BrandonDusseau/braviaremotecontrolapi/README.md

 Your television must have a pre-shared key enabled to access its API.
 [Find the instructions and observe the warning here.](https://braviaproapi.readthedocs.io/en/latest/gettingstarted.html#configuring-your-television)

 ### 2. Download the application
 Download the latest release or current source from this repository and extract it to your server computer.
+If running from source, you will only need the contents of the `src` directory.

 ### 3. Edit the API configuration
 Rename `sample.env` to `.env`.
 Set up the following options (**DO NOT use quotes!**):